SaraLMS/Unsupervised-HAR-Models-for-Characterizing-Office-Tasks/README.md

 + save_intermediate_files (bool): keep the csv files generated after synchronizing android sensors.
 False to delete.
 If there's only signals from one device, these files are not deleted.

+## Signal Pre-processing

+The *processing* package has three python files: task_segmentation, filters, and pre_processing.
+The *processor* or *process_all* functions in the *pre_processing* file apply the task segmentation method and the filters to the signals.
+This function attributes filenames depending on the segment being segmented.

+For task segmentation, the tasks performed within the same recording are segmented if the user performs ten-second stops between different walking activities and ten-second stops with a jump in the middle for standing activities.

+To segment walking tasks, an onset-based task segmentation was implemented, while for standing and walking tasks, a peak-based approach was implemented.
+Some thresholds in the *segment_tasks* function in *task_segmentation.py* might need adjustments.

+For filtering, the *apply_filters* in *pre_processing.py* applies a Butterworth lowpass filter to remove high frequency noise, a median filter for smoothing, and another lowpass filter to isolate the gravitational component which is then subtracted from the ACC signals.
+The cutoff frequencies and window lengths can be adjusted in the functions in *filters.py*.

+The *processor* function has the following parameters:

++ sync_data_path (str): Path to the folder (i.e., sync_devices) containing the synchronized data main_folder/subfolder/sync_devices/sync_data.csv
++ output_base_path(str): Path to the base path were the raw segments and filtered segments should be saved
++ device_sensors_foldername (str): Name of the folder containing the loaded sensors and devices (i.e., acc_gyr_mag_phone_watch)
++ sub_folder (str): Name of the subfolder which contains the synchronized data main_folder/subfolder/sync_devices/sync_data.csv
++ raw_folder_name (str): (default = raw_tasks) Name of the folder where to store the raw signal segments
++ filtered_folder_name (str): (default = filtered_tasks) Name of the folder where to store the filtered signal segments
++ save_raw_tasks (bool): (default = True) Save the raw signal segments.
+False not to save
++ fs (int): sampling frequency
++ impulse_response_samples (int): Number of samples to be cut at the start of each segment to remove the impulse response of the filters

+## Feature Extraction